AdobeDocs/experience-manager-cloud-service.en/help/assets/native-integration-adobe-express.md

    ![Save assets in AEM](assets/adobe-express-upload.png)

-1. Define the name for your upload using the **[!UICONTROL Project or campaign name]** field.
+1. Optional: You can add campaign metadata for your upload using the **[!UICONTROL Project or campaign name]** field.
 You can use an existing name or create a new one.
-Adobe Express provides you with more options as you type the name.
 You can define multiple Project or Campaign names for your upload.
 While you are typing a name, either click anywhere else within the dialog box or press the `,` (Comma) key to register the name.

    As a best practice, Adobe recommends specifying values in the rest of the fields as well as it creates an enhanced search experience for your uploaded assets.
 1. Similarly, define values for the **[!UICONTROL Keywords]** and **[!UICONTROL Channels]** fields.